-By: Chris W. Green
+By: Chris W. Green and Katherine Nagar

-In early 2004, a number of meetings to discuss the ‘3 by 5’ initiative resulted in development of a CST policy by the Indonesian Department of Health (Depkes).
+In early 2004, a number of meetings to discuss the ‘3 by 5’ initiative resulted in development of a CST policy by the then Indonesian Department of Health (Depkes).
 This policy included the decision to start local production of generic ARVs by a government-owned pharmaceutical company, Kimia Farma (KF), to be provided on a subsidized basis to PLHIV who met the WHO criteria for starting ART.
 KF started to produce a fixed-dose combination (FDC) of AZT + 3TC, which they named Duviral, with nevirapine offered separately, with the name Neviral.
 With the subsidy, PLHIV in Indonesia would be required to pay more than US$20 per month – well beyond the pocket of most.
 Following a vigorous advocacy campaign, Depkes agreed to a full subsidy, but this would require halving the total treated to 5000.
 This was accepted, given that the slow scale up of counselling and testing was unlikely to identify even that many cases.

 Because of intellectual property rights (IPR) concerns, the government had to officially designate KF as the producer, with the proviso that the ARVs had to be sold to and delivered by the government.
 It was therefore determined that ART would be provided by a number of referral hospitals.
 Initially 25 referral hospitals were designated to offer ART and other CST services.
 Each referral hospital was required to nominate two doctors, a nurse, a counsellor and a case manager for training to be carried out by Depkes with WHO support.
-Each referral hospital was required to form an AIDS working group (Pokja AIDS), involving doctors from all of the needed specializations, including pediatric, neurology, pharmacy, dental etc.
+Each referral hospital was required to form an AIDS working group (Pokja AIDS), involving doctors from all of the needed specializations, including paediatric, neurology, pharmacy, dental etc.

 It was also planned that the range of services offered by the referral hospitals should be extended, covering not only clinical services, but also laboratory, including provision of CD4 and viral load tests, and also enhancing diagnostic capability.